 The last step in your restoration assignment is to apply paint to your cabinet surfaces.
 You have to pay close attention while applying paint.
 If you feel there are areas that need a second layer of paint, then go for it.

 But remember to inspect the shade from a distance.
 You don’t want uneven shades of paint on your cabinets.
+For the best recommendation, we suggest using Nuvo cabinet paint or Rust-Oluem paint kit.

 Well, this brings you to the final words.
 If at any stage, you feel that this is not your cup of tea, you must seek professional help.
 You may have invested more than enough in gathering all the supplies required to restore your kitchen cabinet, but you don’t want to cause further damage to your existing cabinets.